Top Highest Rainfall Places in India

 1. Mawsynram, Meghalaya

 Mawsynram, a village in the state of Meghalaya, holds the record for being the rainiest place on earth.
 The annual average rainfall here is about 11,871 millimeters (467.4 in).
-The village is situated amidst the Khasi Hills and receives heavy rainfall due to its proximity to the Bay of Bengal and the Indian Ocean.
-Mawsynram is known for its lush green landscape and breathtaking waterfalls.
+Nestled amidst the Khasi Hills, the village of Mawsynram experiences abundant rainfall owing to its proximity to the Bay of Bengal and the Indian Ocean.
+Renowned for its lush greenery and stunning waterfalls, Mawsynram offers a captivating landscape.

 2. Cherrapunji, Meghalaya